Assault under Nevada Law

 If the assault is done in Las Vegas and is made with a deadly weapon or the present ability to use a deadly weapon, the person will be charged with a category B felony, which carries with it a term in the state prison of not less than 1 year and no more than 6 years.
 A judge could rule that a fine of no more than $5,000 will be imposed in lieu of a jail sentence.
 The judge could also rule both jail time and a fine.

 If the assault is carried out upon an officer, a provider of healthcare, a school employee, taxicab driver or transit operator performing their duties, the perpetrator will be charged with a gross misdemeanor.
 If the assault is carried out on any of these individuals with a deadly weapon, the penalty will shift to a category B felony, the details of which are outlined in the paragraph above.
 While uncommon, if an assault is carried out upon any of these individuals by someone on probation or a parolee or prisoner in lawful custody, the penalty will revert back to a category D felony unless the assault was carried out with a deadly weapon.
 Learn more about assault here.

 If you or anyone you know is in trouble for this crime in Las Vegas or its surrounding cities, you need the best legal defense you can get.
-I am a Las Vegas Criminal Defense Attorney.
-I am an expert in these matters and can help you.
+I am a Las Vegas criminal lawyer.
+I have more than 30 years’ experience in these matters and can help you.
 Please call me right now at 702-383-0090.

 Click if you want to learn about How is Harassment Handled in Las Vegas? and hire an expert Harassment Lawyer in Las Vegas.